flipacholas/Architecture-of-consoles/articles/xbox-360.Rmd.md

 The only drawback is that 10 MB **is not enough** for storing large buffers, especially those needed for rendering high-definition frames (1280x720 pixels wide with 2x MSAA enabled), let alone 1920x1080 frames.
 But fear not, as ATI supports **tiled rendering** (the same featured in the [Dreamcast](`r ref("dreamcast#graphics")`)!).
 This enables to render portions of the screen, store the results in EDRAM (for performance reasons) and, finally, reconstruct the tiles in main RAM to form the final frame.
 Tiled rendering became so critical that Microsoft took a step forward and devised **Predicated Tiling** `r cite("graphics-tiling")`, a function in Direct3D that automatically sets up and optimises the rendering pipeline specifically for tiled rendering.
 This prevents developers from manually programming each pipeline stage to handle tiles.

 Thanks to the new bandwidth achieved, game designers may push for a level of quality that otherwise would've been unfeasible with a traditional rendering system.
-This includes applying extended antialiasing methods (**4x MSSA**) or even **High-dynamic-range (HDR) rendering**.
+This includes applying extended antialiasing methods (**4x MSAA**) or even **High-dynamic-range (HDR) rendering**.
 You see, HDR requires 64-bit pixels, where each channel is encoded as a 16-bit `float`.
 This has always been very expensive in terms of bandwidth, but in exchange, it provides the right precision to obtain realistic lighting and colour effects, something the Xbox 360 can now enjoy.

 `r close_tabs()`

 ### The impact on the industry

-The state of the industry after 15 years has demonstrated that the Unified shader model was meant to become another building block within GPUs.
-Interestingly enough, when Direct3D 10 and OpenGL 3.3 debuted in 2006 and 2010, respectively, not only they standardised this model, but they also defined new features and applications that were now possible to implement.
+The state of the industry after 15 years has demonstrated that the unified shader model was meant to become another building block within GPUs.
+Interestingly enough, when Direct3D 10 and OpenGL 3.3 debuted in 2006 and 2010, respectively, not only did they standardise this model, but they also defined new features and applications that were now possible to implement.
 For instance, a new pipeline stage called **Geometry shader** was added in Direct3D 10 to expand the uses of the tessellator.

 On a related note, Xenos also introduced new encoding methods for storing HDR pixels using no more than 32-bit values (thus, saving bandwidth and storage).
 One of their proposals was to encode the three primary colors using 10-bit `floats` and leave the remaining two for the alpha channel (transparency) `r cite("graphics-nopixel")`.
 A year later (2006), Direct3D 10 and a new OpenGL extension took this idea further and implemented the (now standardised) 'packed float' structure, consisting in encoding Red and Green using 11 bits and Blue using 10 bits `r cite("graphics-packed")`.